BUYING GUIDE Updated June 2026

 Standalone vs laptop

 Most controllers need a laptop.
-The Denon SC range and Pioneer CDJ-3000s are standalone — no laptop needed.
-If you gig and want to simplify your setup, standalone is worth the extra cost.
+Standalone units run without one, which simplifies your setup and removes a point of failure on stage.
+If you gig regularly it’s worth the extra cost.
 If you’re mostly at home, save the money.

 06